-Many choices there are in life with little guide on which to take.
-This card is also called The Lovers.
+Many choices there are in life with little guide on which ones to take.
+This card is also called The Lovers Card.
 The entity associated with this card is the Celestial Arch.
 The totality of the objects seen in the sky.
-The symbol is a Hexagram, the bringing of the celestial onto the terrestrial.
-High Magic is the art of invoking the celestial entities.
+On the Card has a Jinn with a bow and arrow.
+The man crosses his arms from indecision.
+The two women are Virtue and Vice.

 With each zodiac and celestial body, there is an entity associated.
 These are called Archangels, simply because they are the Angels of the Arch, the Sky-Arch.
-The Hexagon represents the phrase, “As above, so below”.
-These beings are said to assist and influence life on Earth.
-Only Demons want worship and have a hierarchy.
+The Hexagram represents the Male and Female energies in unity.
+This is the phrase, “As above, so below”.
+The Clockwork Universe is the mechanism of many possibilities.

-Sidereal Magic uses the Pentagram.
+Sidereal Magic also uses the Pentagram.
 It evokes the support of a celestial object and the entity it represents.
 Only those objects that can be seen with the eye are used.
 These are, Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn.
 Uranus can be seen in binoculars, but Neptune looks like a star that does not twinkle.
-They are far away.

 Certain planets are only available to see at certain times of the night and year.
 Draw a circle one and a half meters or five feet in diameter.
 Inside, starting from the upper point, draw a Pentagram with the superior point, pointing towards the planet.
 Put a symbol of the invoked entity in the centre.
 Each entity has a characteristic rune.

 Symbology on the Card: The Initiate is standing between two women with his arms crossed.
-This is a sign of affecting the Material Plane.
-This time by through having a choice.
-The Crossed also is a symbol of protection from evil.
+This time by through having a choice as indicated by the path.
+He crosses his chest as a symbol of both defence and protection.
+Both women have an interest in him.
 The woman to the left represents, virtue.
 The woman on the right, Vice.

 Above him is a Jinn with a bow.
 The arrow is pointed to the woman of Vice.
+The one he is looking at.
 It is a warning that if he takes this easy road to Vice, he will be punished.
 The road to Virtue is a harder one to take, but is the one that leads to morality.